Wild Game Recovery

 Factors That Increase Success

-• Access to land without restrictions
+Access - having permission to search the area without restrictions

 Factors That Decrease Success